jcoope02/annotation_scripts/README.md

 **Purpose**: Create bulk annotations interactively with support for project, service, or individual SLO level annotation creation.

 **Key Features**:
-- **Multiple Target Types**: Apply annotations to all SLOs in a project, service, or selected individual SLOs
+- **Multiple Target Types**: Apply annotations to all SLOs in a project, service, selected individual SLOs, or composite SLOs and their components
+- **Composite SLO Support**: Create annotations for composite SLOs and all their component SLOs automatically
 - **Unique UUID Per Annotation**: Each annotation gets its own unique UUID identifier
 - **Markdown Support**: Rich text descriptions with links
 - **Timestamp Validation**: Ensures proper RFC3339 format with automatic correction